River-Mochi/CS2-Templates/docs/PrefabQuickGuide.md

 dc.m_ProcessingRate = baseRate * scalar;      // scale from true vanilla baseline
 EntityManager.SetComponentData(prefabEntity, dc);
 ```
 > This writes to the *Data on the prefab-entity.
-New placed buildings will use it; runtime/instance values probably need some refresh trigger depending on what you changed.
+New placed buildings will use it;<br>
+> runtime/instance values need some refresh trigger depending on what you changed.

 ---
 ## Why workers example is “special”